Why Textbooks Aren’t Enough (And What Works Instead)

 Total active study: about 75 minutes.
 But it never feels like "studying" because it's distributed across the day and mixed with enjoyable content.
 Compare that to a 2-hour Genki session where you're grinding through exercises with no variety.

-What I Gained By Dropping Textbooks
+What You Gain By Dropping Textbooks

 Flexibility.
 Missed a morning session?
 Do it at lunch.
 Traveling?
 Your entire study system is on your phone.
 Textbooks chain you to a desk; apps free you to learn anywhere.